danalber/danalber.github.io/index.md

 ## About Me

-**I am a second-year medical student and Vilcek merit scholar at the NYU Grossman School of Medicine.**
+**I am a third-year medical student and Vilcek merit scholar at the NYU Grossman School of Medicine.**

 My research focuses on medical applications of artificial intelligence and deep learning.
-I am a member of the [Orringer lab](https://twitter.com/danorringermd) and the [OLAB](https://www.nyuolab.org/).
+I am a member of the NYU [OLAB](https://www.nyuolab.org/) and [Orringer lab](https://twitter.com/danorringermd).
 I hope to drive the implementation of AI in clinical practice and help navigate the related policy and regulatory challenges.

 Previously, I was a 4-year varsity swimmer at Brown.
 I graduated in 2022 with honors in applied mathematics-biology after completing a [thesis](./assets/alber_thesis_final.pdf) in statistical neuroscience under the direction of [Wilson Truccolo](https://www.truccololab.com/).